Akiwacky/akiwacky.github.io/about.md

 <img class="mx-auto w-1/2" src="{{site.baseurl}}/assets/img/me.JPG">

 Hi 👋, I’m Akin Ajayi!
-I am a Data Analyst with a passion for exploring data to reveal patterns, trends and associations.
+I am a Financial Data Analyst with a passion for exploring data to reveal patterns, trends and associations.
 I have a background in Finance and I am currently studying part-time to obtain my Masters in Data Science & Financial technology.

 In addition to this, I enjoy coding, sports, travel, reading and writing data insights on things of interest (Check out some below).
 I have also provided a list of my recent work below.